-Her I suspect among night's spirits to fly, And her old body in birds' plumes to lie.
+There is-whoe'er will know a bawd aright, Give ear-there is an old trot Dipsas hight.3 Her name comes from the thing: she being wise,4 Sees not the morn on rosy horses rise, She magic arts and Thessal charms doth know.
+And makes large streams back to their fountains flow; She knows with grass, with threads on wrung 5 wheels spun, And what with mares' rank humour6 may be done.
+When she will, clouds the darkened heaven obscure, When she will, day shines everywhere most pure.
+If I have faith, I saw the stars drop blood, 10 The purple moon with sanguine visage stood; Her I suspect among night's spirits to fly, And her old body in birds' plumes to lie.
 Fame saith as I suspect; and in her eyes, Two eyeballs shine, and double light thence flies.
 Great grandsires from their ancient graves she chides, And with long charms the solid earth divides.
-She draws chaste women to incontinence.
-Nor doth her tongue want harmful eloquence.
-20 By chance I heard her talk; these words she said, While closely hid betwixt two doors I laid.
+She draws chaste women to incontinence, Nor doth her tongue want harmful eloquence.
+By chance I heard her talk; these words she said, 20 While closely hid betwixt two doors I laid.
 "Mistress, thou knowest thou hast a blest youth pleased, He stayed and on thy looks his gazes seized.
-And why should'st not please? none thy face exceeds; Ay me, thy body hath no worthy weeds !
-As thou art fair, would thou wert fortunate !
+And why should'st not please? none thy face exceeds; Ay me, thy body hath no worthy weeds!
+As thou art fair, would thou wert fortunate!
 Wert thou rich, poor should not be my state.
-Th' opposed star of Mars hath done thee harm ; Now Mars is gone, Venus thy side doth warm, 30 And brings good fortune; a rich lover plants His love on thee, and can supply thy wants.
-Such is his form as may with thine compare, Would he not buy thee, thou for him should'st care."
-1 She blushed : "Red shame becomes white cheeks ; but this If feigned, doth well; if true, it doth amiss.
-When on thy lap thine eyes thou dost deject, Each one according to his gifts respect.
+Th' opposèd star of Mars hath done thee harm; Now Mars is gone, Venus thy side doth warm, And brings good fortune; a rich lover plants 30 His love on thee, and can supply thy wants.
+Such is his form as may with thine compare, Would he not buy thee, thou for him should'st care."1 She blushed: "Red shame becomes white cheeks; but this If feigned, doth well: if true, it doth amiss.
+When on thy lap thine eyes thou dost deject,

+Each one according to his gifts respect.